whaakman/azure-docs.nl-nl/articles/application-insights/app-insights-dependencies.md

 Click that row to see individual request events:

 ![List of request occurrences](./media/app-insights-dependencies/03-instances.png)

 Click any long-running instance to inspect it further.

+> [!NOTE]
-> [AZURE.NOTE] Scroll down a bit to choose an instance.
+> Scroll down a bit to choose an instance.
 Latency in the pipeline might mean that the data for the top instances is incomplete.
+>
+>

 Scroll down to the remote dependency calls related to this request: